23 Containers library [containers]

 The second form is equivalent to return emplace_hint(position, std::forward<P>(x));.

-template<class InputIterator> void insert(InputIterator first, InputIterator last);
+template<class InputIterator> constexpr void insert(InputIterator first, InputIterator last);

 Effects: Adds elements to c as if by: for (; first != last; ++first) { value_type value = *first; c.keys.insert(c.keys.end(), std::move(value.first)); c.values.insert(c.values.end(), std::move(value.second)); }

-Then, sorts the range of newly inserted elements with respect to value_comp(); merges the resulting sorted range and the sorted range of pre-existing elements into a single sorted range; and finally erases the duplicate elements as if by: auto zv = views::zip(c.keys, c.values); auto it = ranges::unique(zv, key_equiv(compare)).begin(); auto dist = distance(zv.begin(), it); c.keys.erase(c.keys.begin() + dist, c.keys.end()); c.values.erase(c.values.begin() + dist, c.values.end());
+Then, sorts the range of newly inserted elements with respect to value_comp(); merges the resulting sorted range and the sorted range of pre-existing elements into a single sorted range; and finally erases the duplicate elements as if by: auto zv = views::zip(c.keys, c.values); auto it = ranges::unique(zv, key-equiv(compare)).begin(); auto dist = distance(zv.begin(), it); c.keys.erase(c.keys.begin() + dist, c.keys.end()); c.values.erase(c.values.begin() + dist, c.values.end());

 Complexity: N + , where N is size() before the operation and M is distance(first, last).